Announcing Incident Command! The AI powered Next-Gen SIEMLearn more.

 DOM-based XSS attacks highlight the fact that XSS vulnerabilities aren’t limited to server-side software.

-Sanitize user input:
+Sanitize user input

-Limit use of user-provided data:
+Limit use of user-provided data

-Utilize the Content Security Policy:
+Utilize a Content Security Policy (CSP):